Healthy Homes Assessment Te Aro

 Tenancies that were signed in the period between July 1st 2019 to 30 June 2021

-• Underfloor and ceiling insulation is compulsory for all Te Aro and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory throughout Te Aro and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that prove conformance with any Healthy Homes Standard that apply or will be applicable throughout the tenancy period of the rental property.
+• Property managers and landlords have to keep records that demonstrate conformance with the Healthy Homes Standards that apply or will be in force throughout the tenancy period of the rental property.

-• Private landlords and property managers are required to make sure their rental properties conform to the Healthy Homes Standard within 90 days of a new, renewed or varied tenant.
+• Property managers and private landlords have to ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any new, renewed or varied tenant.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

-• All homes that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes